huzaifa157/Jarvis-Voice-Assistant/README.md

 <h3>A Voice-Controlled Personal Assistant</h3>

-<p>Jarvis is a voice-controlled assistant that listens to your commands and performs various tasks such as opening websites, playing music, fetching the latest news, and closing applications.
-This project demonstrates how speech recognition and text-to-speech technologies can be integrated with Python for a seamless, hands-free experience.</p>
+<p>Jarvis is an innovative voice-controlled assistant designed to simplify your digital tasks through seamless voice interaction.
+Inspired by the desire to create an intuitive personal assistant, Jarvis utilizes speech recognition and text-to-speech technologies to provide a hands-free experience.
+Whether you need to browse the web, listen to music, or stay updated with the latest news, Jarvis is here to help.</p>

 <hr>